moharnadreza/react-toast/README.md

 **Custom toast**

-Of course you can display custom toasts 😅, here's a gist and a list of options that are available for customization:
+You can display custom styled toasts, here's an example and a list of options that are available for customization:

 ```js
 const customToast = () =>